Super Mario RPG: Plot

 After her rescue, the princess returns home to Mushroom Kingdom only to then decide to join the party while her grandmother takes her place in disguise.
-After gathering five star pieces, they search Nimbus Land.
-A statue maker informs them that Valentina has the rulers of Nimbus Land being held captive, and her sidekick Dodo is impersonating the prince.
-Dodo would make Valentina his queen.
-The statue maker recognizes Mallow as the true prince, then disguises Mario as a statue to infiltrate the castle.
-There they defeat Valentina and Dodo.
-The newly liberated king and queen, Mallow's parents, inform the group that they saw a star fall into the nearby volcano.
+After recovering two more star pieces, they search Nimbus Land.
+A statue maker, Garro, informs them that Valentina has the rulers of Nimbus Land being held captive, and her sidekick Dodo is impersonating the prince so he can make Valentina queen.
+Garro recognizes Mallow as the true prince, then disguises Mario as a statue to infiltrate the castle.
+There they defeat Valentina and Dodo and liberate Mallow’s parents, the King and Queen.

 After traveling to Barrel Volcano to obtain the sixth Star Piece, Mario's party learns that the final piece must be held by Smithy in Bowser's castle.
 They battle their way through the assembled enemies to enter the castle, where they discover that Exor is actually a gateway to Smithy's factory, the place where Smithy mass-produces his army.
 Mario and company cross over, find the heart of the factory, and defeat Smithy, thereby stopping his army creation and causing Exor to disappear.
-The collected Star Pieces are used to repair the Star Road, Geno returns to the Star Road, Bowser rebuilds his castle with his newly reformed army, Mallow regains his rightful title as prince of Nimbus Land, and Mario and Princess Toadstool return to the Mushroom Kingdom to celebrate their victory.
+The collected Star Pieces are used to repair the Star Road, Geno returns to the Star Road, Bowser rebuilds his castle with his newly reformed army, Mallow regains his rightful title as prince of Nimbus Land, and Mario and Princess Peach return to the Mushroom Kingdom to celebrate their victory.